Azure/Verified-Telemetry-Solution-Sample/README.md

 ## Consuming Verified Telemetry Information
-* Now that for both the sensors working fingerprint template is collected, we can now see both the device status and telemetry status.
+* Now that for all the sensors, a working fingerprint template has been collected, we can now see both the device status and telemetry status.
 * The property `Device Status` indicates that all the telemetries supported by Verified Telemetry (i.e., Soil Moisture 1 and 2) are verified and the telemetry color *GREEN* indicates that both Soil Moisture 1 and Soil Moisture 2 telemetries are verified.

     ![Checking deviceStatus ](media/device-working.png)